 If a decision on the allegation is made and the finding is that the responding student is not responsible for violating the Code, the process will end.
 The party bringing the complaint may request that the Dean of Students and/or, if allegation involves a Title IX violation, the Title IX Coordinator reopen the investigation and/or grant a Conduct Committee Hearing.
 This decision shall be at the discretion of the Dean of Students or designee and/or the Title IX Coordinator, if applicable, in consultation with each other and will only be granted for extraordinary cause.

 If the student is found in violation(s), sanctions will be recommended by the Conduct Committee to the Dean of Students Team and Title IX Coordinator when applicable, who will review and finalize the sanctions.

-For detailed information about the Conduct Procedures, please refer to the Student Code of Conduct manual.
+For detailed information about the Conduct Procedures, please refer to the Student Code of Conduct (PDF) manual.

 All hearings under this sub-section will be conducted only by committee members trained on Title IX regulations, policies and protocol.
 For sexual misconduct, discrimination and other complaints of a sensitive nature, whether the alleged victim is serving as the party bringing the complaint or as a witness; alternative testimony options may be provided, such as placing a privacy screen in the hearing room or allowing the alleged victim to testify from another room via audio or audio/video technology.
 While these options are intended to help make the alleged victim more comfortable, they are not intended to work to the disadvantage of the responding student.